Your ongoing credit licence obligations

 This is not an exhaustive list of your obligations.
 You must comply with the conditions of your licence as well as the relevant legislation

-Depending on your circumstances, you may be eligible for class order relief or individual relief for some obligations.
+Depending on your circumstances, you may be eligible for class relief or individual relief from some obligations.

-You will be required to lodge an annual compliance certificate (ACC) with us, in which you must certify whether you have complied with your obligations as a licensee.
-You will be charged an annual fee when you lodge your ACC.
+You will be required to lodge an annual compliance certificate with us, in which you must certify whether you have complied with your obligations as a licensee.